 Who can we play with?
 What are they like?

-The Factions of Warmachine are varied, and very well balanced against each other, though some factions have an easier time when playing their typical models against others.
+The Factions of Warmachine are varied, and very well balanced against each other, though some factions have an easier time when playing their typical models against the commonly taken models of others.
 The individual casters/locks also provide a huge variety of playstyles and armies that can be explored.
 However, each Faction has a flavour and a certain approach, as well as distinctive feels and similarities.

 As this is a new player’s guide, I will also talk about models that are difficult to use, less effective, or just generally misunderstood in the divide between fluff as written and the game as it is played.
 I will be talking about how the Factions play and feel at 50 points in Steamroller scenarios, which is again the fully realised form of the game, and the best balanced and most widely played.
 To begin with you will play battlebox games, and 35 points or lower before graduating this far, however this is the end goal.